L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 There were serious consequences if you owed money and could not pay the debt in 19th century Ireland.
-Usually, the debtor was imprisoned until the money was paid.
+The debtor was imprisoned until the money was paid.
 If they could not afford to pay the debt, then it was not uncommon for the person to stay in the prison until they died there.

-The Kilmainham Jail in Dublin
+Kilmainham Jail in Dublin

-Men, women and children were locked up together at the old Kilmainham Jail in Kilmainham Lane, Dublin.
+Learn how men, women and children were locked up together at the old Kilmainham Jail in Kilmainham Lane, Dublin.
 The debtors' area was overcrowded, damp and rat-infested.
 The prison was deteriorating, and the prisoners who could not afford the higher rents for the better cells and food were locked up in designated areas.

 Men and women were strictly segregated first by gender and then according to their crimes.
 A special section was designated for prisoners awaiting transportation to Australia, but this stopped in 1853.
 The children were kept in the lower cells, and the lunatics were separated as well.

 No Medical Attention

 Debtors were not entitled to medical attention.
 Those who could not get their families to arrange payments of rent at the prison had to take the dampest and darkest cells.
 If payment was not made for food they were given bread that was boiled in water three times a day.